mshojaei77/ML-Journey/README.md

 cd llms-from-scratch
 ```

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute, please follow our [contribution guidelines](./CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please open an issue in the repository or contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please open an issue in the repository or contact us at `shojaei.dev@gmail.com`

 ---